| |

 Top Right Picture: This is using our "S-Video to RCA" adapter.
 The picture is slightly brighter but similar to what you would see if you connected the DVD using the composite video (RCA) connection instead of S-Video.

-Bottom Right Picture: MACROSPLAT: if you connect the DVD or DVD-Rom through your VCR you'd get Macrosplat.
+Bottom Right Picture: Macrosplat: if you connect the DVD through your VCR you'd get Macrosplat.
 The brightness will constantly fade in and out due to the macrovision copyright protection on the DVD.
 To kill macrosplat, use our S-Video to VCR package or the DVD to VHS/VCR package.
-To connect your DVD player through the "RF antenna" input of your TV, purchase our S-Video to Coax package or the DVD to RF Coax package.
+To connect your DVD player Through the "RF antenna" input of your TV, purchase our S-Video to Coax package or the DVD to RF Coax package.

 This is a comparison of frame 14.126.42 on the Titanic DVD.
 Now you know who the woman in the picture is.